Chicken run made of metal with woodchip floor.

 Snakes

-Though quite rare, snakes can be very difficult to control.
-If your chickens are kept near bushy areas, they are more likely to be attacked.
-Snakes don’t like to travel through low, open areas.
-Keeping the grass short and eliminating hiding spots around the coop can also reduce the likelihood of snake encounters.
-Use hardware cloth with small mesh sizes to prevent snakes from entering the coop.
+Snakes don’t like to travel through low, open areas, so keeping the grass short and eliminating hiding spots around the coop can help reduce the chances of snake encounters.
+Use hardware cloth with small mesh sizes to prevent snakes from entering the coop and make sure there are no small gaps.

 Birds of Prey

-If your chickens roam in open areas, they will be susceptible to birds of prey.
-Hawks and eagles can swoop down and carry off smaller chickens.
 Providing covered runs or using poultry netting can protect your chickens from aerial attacks.
 Adding reflective objects like CDs or bird deterrent tape around the coop can also help to scare away birds of prey.

 How to Secure a Chicken Coop/Run From Predators